 Storing the R300 Rowing Machine is super easy and both ways can be done in a matter of seconds!

-One slight downside of the R300 Rower is the capacity.
-While it’s the same size as other leading air rowers, it does have a lower weight capacity.
+One slight downside of the R300 Rower is the weight capacity.
+It’s the same size as the C2 and other high-end air rowers, but not quite as sturdy.

 According to Body-Solid, the maximum user weight capacity is 330 lbs.